How to Grow Potatoes: The Complete Guide

 How to Plant Potatoes

-When you get them, break them free, lay them out in a tray (such as an old egg carton), and pop them somewhere bright and frost-free to sprout – such as an indoor windowsill.
-This is a process called ‘chitting’.
-It’s not essential, but chitting helps speed things along a bit so that by the time they’re planted, they’ll be primed and itching to send out roots.
+When you get them, break them free, lay them out in a tray (such as an old egg carton), and pop them somewhere bright and frost-free to sprout—such as an indoor windowsill.
+This is a process called chitting.
+It’s not essential, but chitting helps speed things along so that by the time the potatoes are planted, they’ll be primed and itching to send out roots.

 As the video below shows, after a month of chitting, the potatoes produced stout, stocky, green sprouts, which is exactly what we’re after; we don’t want the long, pale sprouts you get when potatoes are left in the dark.
-If you haven’t had a chance to chit your potatoes and it’s already time to plant, don’t worry – get them in the ground.
+But if you haven’t had a chance to chit your potatoes and it’s already time to plant, don’t worry—get them in the ground.

 A great way to get more seed potatoes for free is to cut them in half.
-But only do this if they’ve got plenty of “eyes,” which appear as small dimples and are where the sprouts emerge from.
-You want to put the end of the potatoes with the most eyes facing upwards for this reason.
+But only do this if they’ve got plenty of eyes, which appear as small dimples and are where the sprouts emerge from.
+For this reason, you want to place the end with the most eyes facing upwards.

-At least two days before planting, use a clean, sharp paring knife to cut large potatoes into golf ball-size pieces, with 1 to 2 eyes each.
+At least two days before planting, use a clean, sharp paring knife to cut large potatoes into golf ball-size pieces, with one to two eyes each.
 This time allows the pieces to heal or form a protective layer over the cut surface, improving both moisture retention and rot resistance.
 Do not cut up seed potatoes that are smaller than a hen’s egg; plant them whole.

 Man planting potatoes.
 Photo by tanyss/Getty Images.